id-Mask/zk-Oracle/proposal.md

 Consider the feasibility of proving the absence of financial sanctions or specific criminal records without disclosing any personal details; or proving that you are of legal drinking age without disclosing your birthdate; or proving online that you're a distinct human being coupled with a unique identifier linked to you, as opposed to a bot, allowing for equal representation in voting.
 Using these proofs could be exceptionally useful for people, businesses as well as government, regulatory and other organizations.

-The proposal is to create an app that allows creation of such zero knowledge proofs.
-We propose building the app by blending Mina blockchain, zero knowledge proofs, and the widely renowned app in the Baltic States - Smart-ID.
+The proposal is to develop an app that enables the creation of zero-knowledge proofs, empowering individuals to verify statements about their identity without disclosing any personal information.
+The solution integrates Mina blockchain, zero knowledge proofs, and the widely renowned app in the Baltic States - Smart-ID.

 # **The problem**